-How to watch Donald Trump inauguration coverage
+Everything you need to know about Trump's inauguration, weekend protests

 What is the inauguration?

 The inauguration is the formal transfer of power from one president to the next.
-On Friday, President Barack Obama will complete his second term in office and cease to be the sitting president, transferring the authority of his office to his elected successor, Donald Trump.
+On Friday, President Barack Obama will complete his second term in office and cease to be the sitting president, transferring the authority of his office to his elected successor, Trump.

 At noon, Trump will become the President and Vice President-elect Mike Pence will become the sitting vice president.

-Trump will take the oath of office and deliver a speech commemorating the occasion.
+Trump will take the oath of office administered by Chief Justice John Roberts and deliver a speech commemorating the occasion.

+And as is tradition, the President and vice president will lead a parade to the White House after their inauguration.

 How do I watch on CNN?